Are you an international student studying at Charles Sturt University?

 Make industry connections

 Hanging out with people who are interested in the same things you are can have lasting benefits.
-You’ll be surprised how many people from your CSU club will pop up in your professional life, becoming valuable connections in your industry.
+You’ll be surprised how many people from your club will pop up in your professional life, becoming valuable connections in your industry.
 Even if you end up in different countries, it’s great to have international contacts to touch base with.

 Take a break